Derbyshire Mental Health Helpline and Support Service

 If you are a young person experiencing a mental health crisis, you can text the YoungMinds Crisis Messenger for free, 24/7 support.

 If you already use mental health services, or care for someone who does, during office hours (9am – 5pm, Monday to Friday) your first point of contact should be the person that you/they usually see (the care coordinator, or named lead professional).
-Their contact details, or the contact details of the care team, are contained in your care plan and on the contact card.
-If you don’t have these, you can find the number in INFOLINK.
+For more information

 Out of hours